seb-patron/archived-seb-patron.github.io/_posts/2018-11-09-santa-gdpr.markdown

 Of course, maybe you're not convinced that Santa's alibi is tight.
 Maybe you were on the naughty list and Santa brought you coal and you never consented to being tracked just to get coal.

 Well, you're still out of luck.
-He may go by Santa now, but his real name is Nicholas.
-Saint Nicholas, and he's a catholic bishop.
+He may go by Santa now, but his real name is Nicholas- Saint Nicholas, and he's a catholic bishop.
 And according to /u/Molot's answer, religious organizations are exempt from GDPR:

 <blockquote>
 The new Regulation will maintain the existing exemption which allows churches and other bodies with a 'religious... aim' to process sensitive data: